 What to Bring on a Cozumel Day Trip

 Below are a few items I would recommend bringing for a day trip to Cozumel.
 You’ll want to pack light so you don’t have too much to carry on the ferry.
-Biodegradable reef-safe sunscreen is a must to protect the coral reefs!
-You can pick some up on Amazon here.

 Getting Back to Playa del Carmen from Cozumel